Guillaume-Vincent/krpc-python/README.md

 ## Toolkit
 The toolkit folder contains all the necessary code that will be used in the main program.

+## Craft Files
+The craft-files folder contains all the .craft files that are used in the different missions.

 ## Task list
     -  [x] Write the basic functions used to control the vessel